 Previewing letters will give you an even better idea how to best compose your own.
 Here are some websites with sample farewell letters for retirement:

-Saying goodbye does not mean you're never going to be seen again, so make sure to keep your letter cordial.
+Saying goodbye doesn't mean you're never going to be seen again, so make sure to keep your letter cordial.
 This is not a time to rehash old wounds or tell a difficult coworker what you really think about him or her.
 Your employer may also throw you a retirement party or so you want to keep on good terms.

 You'll still be getting out in your community, and retirement is a very important time to keep forging connections with others.
 Use your letter as an opportunity to completely let go of the past and thank your employer and coworkers for all they have done for you.